 La Fabrica is an “underground” club in Santo Domingo.
 It’s located around Naco and Piantini, so it’s pretty damn upper-class.
-Actually, this is the only place in the DR where I’ve heard people got denied entry – even though they had on nice clothes.
+Actually, this is the only place in the DR where I’ve heard people got denied entry, even though they were wearing nice clothes.

 Suffice to say, the place is classy.
 The one time I went it was a hell of a time, too.
 The music is great and the place just has a vibe to it.
 Would recommend if you can get in.